USDA-FSA/fsa-design-system/components/form-fields/index.md

 * Do not use the `placeholder` attribute as the sole label for accessibility reasons.
 Form components must have an associated `<label>` with matching `for` attribute.
 Additionally, most browsers’ default rendering of placeholder text does not provide a high enough contrast ratio to sufficiently serve as the sole label.
 * Avoid breaking numbers with distinct sections (such as phone numbers, Social Security Numbers, or credit card numbers) into separate input fields.
 For example, use one input for phone number, not three (one for area code, one for local code, and one for number).
 Each field needs to be labeled for a screen reader and the labels for fields broken into segments are often not meaningful.
 * Do not use JavaScript to auto advance the focus from one field to the next.
 This makes it difficult for keyboard-only users to navigate and correct mistakes.

-## General Guidance

-* The length of the text input provides a hint to users as to how much text to write.
-Do not require users to write paragraphs of text into a single-line input box; use a [textarea]({{ site.baseurl }}components/textarea/) instead.
-* Text inputs are among the easiest type of input for desktop users but are more difficult for mobile users.
-* Consider the type of content a user may enter to aid mobile device entry; mobile devices typically surface a keyboard UI attuned to the type.
-For example, `type="tel"` will surface a [phone keyboard](http://html5doctor.com/html5-forms-input-types/#input-tel).
-* Only show error validation messages or styling after a user has interacted with a particular field; avoid significantly updating styles while a user is actively entering input.
-* Do not use the `placeholder` attribute in place of a `<label>` element.
-Its purposes is different: the standard `<label>` describes the role of the form element; that is, it indicates what kind of information is expected.
-The `placeholder` attribute is typically a hint about the format the content should take.
-There are cases in which the placeholder attribute is not displayed to the user (e.g. when input field has a value), so the form must be understandable without it.